algorand/go-algorand/heartbeat/README.md

 ## Heartbeat Service

-The Heartbeat Service (`heartbeat/service.go`) watches the state of all acounts for which `algod` has participation keys.
+The Heartbeat Service (`heartbeat/service.go`) watches the state of all accounts for which `algod` has participation keys.
 If any of those accounts meets the requirements above, a heartbeat transaction is sent, starting with the round following half a grace period from the challenge.
 It uses the (presumably unfunded) logicsig that does nothing except preclude rekey operations.

 The heartbeat service does _not_ heartbeat if an account is unlucky and threatened to be considered absent.
-We presume such false postives to be so unlikely that, if they occur, the node must be brought back online manually.
+We presume such false positives to be so unlikely that, if they occur, the node must be brought back online manually.
 It would be reasonable to consider in the future:

 1. Making heartbeats free for accounts that are "nearly absent".